Twin Perspectives

 Can You Park at Horsey Gap?

 Yes, there is a pay and display car park located at Horsey Gap, which allows you to walk onto the beach in a matter of minutes.
-Please be warned, however, that the walk up is quite steep and those with mobility issues might struggle to get on to the beach.
+However, please be warned that the walk up is quite steep and those with mobility issues might struggle to get on the beach.

 2. Lunch at Poppylands, Horsey